-Here you can find out what happens after your Doctor orders investigations, like blood tests, X-rays and ECG and how you will be informed of the result of the test.
+After your Doctor orders investigations, like blood tests, X-rays and ECG you will be informed of the result of the test.
 Blood tests can reveal valuable information about the cause of a disease and are also valuable in monitoring the effects of treatment.